Stone Garrett Preview, Player Props: Nationals vs. Phillies

 - The Phillies pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.

-- The Phillies have a 3.98 team ERA that ranks 11th among all MLB pitching staffs.
+- The Phillies have the 11th-ranked team ERA across all MLB pitching staffs (4.01).

-- Phillies pitchers combine to give up 138 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- The Phillies rank 12th in baseball in home runs surrendered (139 total, 1.1 per game).

-- Lorenzen gets the start for the Phillies, his 21st of the season.
-He is 7-7 with a 3.23 ERA and 93 strikeouts through 122 2/3 innings pitched.
+- Sanchez gets the start for the Phillies, his 12th of the season.
+He is 1-3 with a 3.39 ERA and 53 strikeouts in 58 1/3 innings pitched.

-- The right-hander's last appearance was on Wednesday, Aug.
-9 against the Washington Nationals, when he threw nine scoreless innings without giving up a hit.
+- His most recent appearance came on Friday, Aug.
+11 against the Minnesota Twins, when the lefty went six innings, surrendering two earned runs while allowing six hits.

+- The 26-year-old has put together a 3.39 ERA and 8.2 strikeouts per nine innings in 11 games this season, while allowing a batting average of .218 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.